celo-org/celo-connect-2022-applications-workshop/INSTRUCTIONS.md

 ### 5. Get list of auctions

-There are 2 contracts you'll need to interact with, the Auction Factory and the Auction (individual) one.
+There are 2 contracts you'll need to interact with, the Auction Factory and the individual Auction one.
 To get the list of current auctions, you'll need the Auction Factory.

 Steps: